yonga9121/multiple_dbs/README.md

 ```

 ### Manage the databases
-multiple_dbs come with a list of useful tasks that you can find in your project
+multiple_dbs comes with a list of useful tasks that you can find in your project
 after the gem was installed.

 Run in your terminal